harriscw/heroku_facebook_bot/README.md

 ## Main Takeaways

-- Its fairly easy to get a basic bot up and running
+- Its pretty easy to get a basic bot up and running
-- Don't need to be strong in Python, mainly copy and paste
+- Don't need to be super strong in Python, mainly copy and paste
-- These bots are very basic but you can see the potential for tons of creativity
+- These bots are very basic but tons of room for creativity